Jonasodiq/DiceGame/README.md

 ### Under development.

 The project is actively under construction - new features, improvements and bug fixes are being added continuously.
-> 💬 Ge gärna feedback eller förslag på förbättringar! >
+> 💬 Please provide feedback or suggestions for improvements! >

 ## 📸 Screenshots